Vyjill/tinyutc/README.md

 # Genesis

-When developping embedded application, the time library usually present in `posix` are generally not available.
+When developping embedded application, the time library present in `posix` family are generally not available.
 Typically, `localtime` is rarely present and `mktime` is virtually never present.
 And **that is a good thing**.

 Indeed, mktime's resposability is to break apart a UNIX timestamp in meaningful date & time data, according to the timezone environement.
 In an embedded environement, there is no such thing as a timezone environement.

+> Note that the UTC-equivalent `timegm` is _occasionnaly_ present, and serves the same purpose.

 However, in some rare cases, converting back-and forth an UNIX timestamp and specifically **UTC** date & time